Process and Modalities

 The participation in the colloquium is mandatory and will be part of the overall grading of your thesis.
 The colloquium takes place:

-- Once a month, for about 2-2.5 hours (depending on current number of presentations)
+- Once a month (typically on the first Friday), for about 2-2.5 hours (depending on current number of presentations)

 - In our conference room (Kollegiengebäude am Kronenplatz 05.20/Kaiserstraße 93) in the fifth floor (5C-01)

-Within the colloquium, each student has to present his or her thesis at least two times (master students three times).
+Within the colloquium, each student has to present his or her thesis three times.

 For the preparation of your presentation, please consider: